robertmujica/machine_learning_studies/README.md

 # Bayesian Network to predict surgical outcome

-BayesNet folder contains a Java project using JavaBayes library (https://github.com/jasebell/JavaBayesAPI) that predict surgery outcome given a patients information.
+BayesNet folder contains a Java project using JavaBayes library (https://github.com/jasebell/JavaBayesAPI) that predict surgery outcome given some (hypotetical) probabilities.

 ## Nodes used on the network: